pterodactyl/documentation/community/tutorials/dockerized-versions.md

 `ghcr.io/pterodactyl/wings` is a ready to use docker image for wings.

 ## Requirements
 The docker image doesn't require any additional software to function.
-See the [docker-compose.yml](https://github.com/pterodactyl/wings/blob/develop/docker-compose.example.yml) as an example) or as existing instances.
+See the [docker-compose.yml](https://github.com/pterodactyl/wings/blob/develop/docker-compose.example.yml) as an example.

 ::: warning If your panel uses SSL your wings need to use SSL as well.
 Make sure you generated and provided the needed certificates in that case. :::